zorael/kameloso/README.md

 ## Configuration

 The bot needs the services account name of one or more administrators of the bot, and/or one or more home channels to operate in.
-It cannot work without having at least one of the two, so you need to generate and edit a configuration file before starting.
+To define these you need to generate and edit a configuration file.

 ```bash
 $ ./kameloso --writeconfig